Baculoviridae: Structure of the virion

 The most studied baculovirus is Autographa californica multicapsid nucleopolyhedrovirus (AcMNPV).
 The virus was originally isolated from the alfalfa looper (a lepidopteran) and contains a 134 kbp genome with 154 open reading frames.
 The major capsid protein VP39 together with some minor proteins forms the nucleocapsid (21 nm x 260 nm) that encloses the DNA with p6.9 protein.
+Using cryo–electron microscopy, it has been shown that the major capsid protein VP39 forms a covalently cross-linked helical tube protecting a highly compacted 134-kilobase pair DNA genome.
+The ends of the tube are sealed by the base and cap substructures, which share a 126-subunit hub but differ in components that promote actin tail–mediated propulsion and nuclear entry of the nucleocapsid, respectively.

+The fold of VP39 is novel and is unrelated to those of major capsid proteins encoded by non-baculo-like dsDNA viruses that belond to realms Varidnaviria and Duplodnaviria.
+The N terminus of VP39 contains a CCCH zinc finger motif with an unusual extension in the “knuckle” turn of the zinc finger containing the first two cysteines.
+This extension has a structural role as it projects away from the main body of the major capsid protein to form a interdimer disulfide bond between two Cys29 residues from neighboring VP39 strands in the nucleocapsid.

 BV acquires its envelope from the cell membrane and requires a glycoprotein, gp64, to be able to spread systemic infection.
 This protein forms structures called peplomers on one end of the budded virus particle, but is not found on ODVs (although several other proteins are only associated with the ODV form).
 Some differences also exist in the lipid composition of the viral envelope of the two forms.
 While the BV envelope consists of phosphatidylserine, ODV contains phosphatidylcholine and phosphatidylethanolamine.

 A nucleocapsid assembly-essential element (NAE) was identified in the AcMNPV genome.
 The NAE is an internal cis-element within the ac83 gene.
 The nucleocapsid assembly is not dependent on the ac83 protein product.